 1899 Proof Penny Value

 The Philadelphia Mint produced only 2,031 proof coins in 1899.
 This was a relatively low mintage compared to later years in the series.
-Proof coins were struck using polished dies, resulting in sharp details and mirror-like surfaces.
+Proof coins (abbreviated “PR” on certified holders) were struck using specially polished dies and hand-selected planchets, creating sharp details and mirror-like fields that distinguish them from regular business strikes.

-Most surviving examples are found in Red-Brown condition, typically grading PR64 to PR65.
-Full Red specimens are scarce across all grades.
-Examples grading PR66 or higher appear at auction only a few times per year.
+According to PCGS CoinFacts, most surviving examples are found in Red-Brown (RB) condition and typically grade PR64 to PR65.
+Full Red (RD) specimens are scarce across all grades.
+Examples grading PR66 or higher are very hard to find, with only a few appearing at auction each year — and in PR67, examples are very scarce regardless of color designation.

 The auction record for a Full Red proof is $8,050.
 This sale occurred at Heritage Auctions in January 2004 for a PR67 specimen.